littlebits/stream-sift/README.md

 ## Overview

 #### What
-stream-sift is a document [1] pattern-matching library.
-If you have used mongoDB query search syntax, this will feel familiar.
-Also, because stream-sift works at the document level, it is suitable to build higher-level abstractions that compile down to a stream-sift schema (eg: a RQL-like library).
-However, direct document pattern-matching can be (or *is* the) correct API sometimes (eg: HTTP payloads, function argument pattern-matching, ...).
+`stream-sift` is a document [1] pattern-matching library superficially similar to e.g. mongoDB query search syntax.
+It is suitable to use directly or build higher-level abstractions that compile down to it (eg: a RQL-like library).

 [1] "Document" in the NoSQL sense; JavaScript "objects", Ruby "hashes", Elm "records", etc.

 #### How
-stream-sift is divided into a "core" and "library".
+`stream-sift` is divided into a "core" and "library".
 The core is an engine suitable for building arbitrary $functions on top of.
 Currently this project is "batteries included" meaning that a $function library is included, but is entirely modular and apart from core.
 In the future the $function library will be made its own project.

-## $fn API
+## Standard Library

-#### $eq / $neq
-Check for an exact match.
+#### Equivalence Functions

+Longhand | Shorthand
+-|-
+N/A | `$eq`
+N/A | `$neq`

 ```js
 { input: { percent: 10 } }